mykelalvis/FT/Traveller/Adventures/Tripwire.md

 ### Making Contact

-When the players arrive at [[Ruby]], they must find their contact, [[#Daniel]].
+When the players arrive at [[Ruby]], they must find their contact, "[[Stephen Muller|Daniel]]".
 They have been informed by [[Martha Redway]] that he frequents a bar called [[Ruby#The Factory|The Factory]] and that they must first pass some sort of test before he will deal with them.
 The Factory is well known and the players can find it quite easily by asking around or consulting public computer records.

 ![[Trip-337.jpg]]